Military Frequently Asked Questions

 Do I have to pay tuition and fees?

 Yes!
-With the exception of chapter 33 Post 9/11 GI Bill®, chapter 31 VA Voc Rehab, and the Tuition Assistance Program, students are responsible for their own tuition and fees.
+With the exception of chapter 33 Post 9/11 GI Bill®, and chapter 31 VA Voc Rehab, students are responsible for their own tuition and fees.
 VA benefits are a monthly allotment that gets paid via check or direct deposit.

 I am the spouse of an active duty service member.
 Am I entitled to VA benefits?